 This seems to point towards opportunities for further growth, with the current pessimism being a deterrent to the forming of the financial bubble.

-However, it seems that markets are not overtly bullish, which seems to point towards the lack of a financial bubble.
+However, it seems that markets are not overly bullish, which seems to point towards the lack of a financial bubble.

 VIX: Are investors complacent?